taroushirani/taroushirani.github.io/nnsvs_python313_support.md

-# nnsvs's Python 3.13 support
+# NNSVS's Python 3.13 support

 ## Introduction
 NNSVS saw most of its active development around the Python 3.9 era, so running it on a recent Python requires a number of changes to get it to build.
 The issues and their fixes are listed below.